 The new mentor agreement must be submitted to the Board as soon as possible after it is signed by the mentor.

-A change of mentor form will be available on the Forms page of the Board's website from 1 August 2018 when the new ESM registration standard takes effect.
+A change of mentor form is available on the Forms page of the Board's website.

 What is an attending prescribing clinician?